ikomachi226/mysql-heatwave-workshop_jp/Lab7/README.md

 We will run the script tpch_queries_mysql.sql to execute some queries without using HeatWave.
 Then, we will run the script tpch_queries_rapid.sql to execute the same queries using HeatWave.
 In the end, we will compare the results.
-**Please note** that the query that doesn't use the HeatWave might take some minutes to be completed.

 For this exercise, instead of MySQL Shell, we will use MySQL client.
 Run the following commands: